1. religion based on works

 Abel, you will recall, offered the firstborn of his flock while Cain brought a fruit basket.
 Why was Abel’s offering accepted while Cain’s was rejected?

-Cain had worked hard to please God.
+Cain worked hard to please God.
 His offering was paid for by the sweat of his brow and the toil of his hands.
-It was a costly sacrifice, but it was a useless and unacceptable one nonetheless.
-God in his mercy pointed Cain back in the right direction, but Cain didn’t repent.
+It was a costly sacrifice, but it was a useless and unacceptable one.
+God in his mercy pointed Cain in the right direction, but Cain didn’t repent.
 Instead he murdered his brother and the rest is history.

 Two brothers, two religions

 Religion based on human effort was, and continues to be, unacceptable to God.
 You can toil and serve and bring costly sacrifices every day of your life and it will change your standing before him not one bit.
-He is a just God and you are a born sinner.
 You cannot buy your salvation with acts of charity.
 You cannot bribe your way into the Book of Life with your acts of righteousness.
 Don’t get angry like Cain, just repent and put your faith in the blood sacrifice given by God.